piomin/sample-vertx-kubernetes/readme.md

-## Running Vert.x Microservices on Kubernetes/OpenShift
+## Quick guide to deploying Java apps on OpenShift

-Detailed description can be found here: [Running Vert.x Microservices on Kubernetes/OpenShift](https://piotrminkowski.wordpress.com/2018/03/20/running-vert-x-microservices-on-kubernetes-openshift/)
+Detailed description can be found here: [Quick guide to deploying Java apps on OpenShift](https://piotrminkowski.wordpress.com/2018/05/18/quick-guide-to-deploying-java-apps-on-openshift/)